 - The applicant must show proof of registration in an accredited college or university for at least nine semester units before the scholarship will be awarded.

-Applications must be completed and submitted to me no later than April 1st, 2019.
-No applications will be accepted after March 31st.
+The 2020 Scholarship application details will be coming soon.
 The applications will be reviewed at our second quarterly board meeting.
 The winners will be notified in writing by Jay Sims and funds dispensed upon proof of enrollment.

 Note: Requests for applications will only be handled in writing; they will not be handled by phone or email.